Frequently asked questions

 Can I cancel and get a refund?

-Registration fees are non-refundable because the organiser commits to printed maps and flyers as soon as you sign up.
-If something serious comes up, contact your organiser and they'll do their best.
+Registration fees are non-refundable because the organizer commits to printed maps and flyers as soon as you sign up.
+If something serious comes up, contact your organizer and they'll do their best.

-The platform takes a smaller cut when an organiser chooses a more generous charity split — the more goes to charity, the less the platform earns per sign-up.
+The platform takes a smaller cut when a walk has a more generous charity split.
+The more goes to charity, the less the platform earns per signup.
+We see this as co-investing in the charitable outcome alongside the organizer.

-The model is designed to become sustainable at higher sign-up volumes, once event-day operations don't scale much with more sellers.
+First-time organizers typically run events at or near break-even; the model is designed to become sustainable for organizers at higher signup volumes, once event-day operations don't scale much with more sellers.

 Selling and the map